|

 penalty.

-OK, now that we have some ground rules set up for when and where
+OK, now that we have some ground rules set up for when and where players can tell their bad-beat stories, here’s my idea for punishment:

 The penalty, were you to get caught breaking any of the bad-beat